GwenOsfield/hello-world/README.md

 *Im learing to use github so that i can help dad with his website.*

-**now im trying out how to use markdown to make stuff look good**
+**now im trying out how to use markdown to make stuff look good.**

-I can link mums website like this [JuliaOsfieldYoga](https://juliaosfieldyoga.com/)
+I can link mums website like this [JuliaOsfieldYoga](https://juliaosfieldyoga.com/).